The private skills registry for your team

 In your GitHub repository.
 SkillInvoke reads SKILL.md files from your repo — it never stores skill content on our servers.
 GitHub is the source of truth.
 If you stop using SkillInvoke, your skills stay exactly where they are.

-How do developers install the CLI?
+How do team members install the CLI?

 Single binary, no dependencies.
 Run curl -fsSL https://skillinvoke.com/install.sh | sh to install.
 Then skillinvoke login to authenticate via browser and skillinvoke sync to pull skills.
 Use --project to sync to the current repo instead of globally.
 Takes about two minutes.